Down in tha Dirty

 "Down in tha Dirty" is the second single by rapper Ludacris for the unreleased Disturbing tha Peace compilation album, "Strength in Numbers".
 It features Bun B & Rick Ross and was produced by Clinton Sparks.
 The chorus, "Down in the dirty south, to be exact, gettin' money is a well known fact", is sampled from Bun B's verse on the song 'White Gurl' by E-40.
-The guitar is sampled from "So Wat'cha Want" by The Beastie Boys.
+The guitar is sampled from "So What'cha Want" by the Beastie Boys.